~Hi, JAX!

 The course covers the following topics.
 Each lecture includes a demonstration which I walk through line by line, along with a challenge where you take what you have learned and implement something yourself.

 Hi, JAX!
 How’s life?
-Quick overview of many JAX topics.
+Quick overview of JAX features,

 Challenge: Accelerated Conway’s game of life simulator.